guzel-miftakhova/Yandex_Practicum/README_ENG.md

 *During the project were:*
 ___
-- various data unloading using SQL queries.
+- Various data unloading using SQL queries and analysis of the results were performed.

 ## Part 11: Automation